raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

 ~~~~~~~~~~~~~~~~~~~~

 With the configuration generated, and optionally modified and re-validated, a
-pipeline handler needs a method that allows an application to apply a
+pipeline handler needs a function that allows an application to apply a
 configuration to the hardware devices.

-The `PipelineHandler::configure()`_ method receives a valid
+The `PipelineHandler::configure()`_ function receives a valid
 `CameraConfiguration`_ and applies the settings to hardware devices, using its
 parameters to prepare a device for a streaming session with the desired
 properties.